 - Add “Limitations” and “Future Scope of the Research” after recommendations

 It reveals the list of sources you went through and used in the research.
 Therefore, use only references having access to its full document.
 It should be represented in a specific format (Harvard, APA, MLA, Oxford, etc.) based on location and university guidelines.
 The list should be in alphabetical order and

-This section comprises of the supportive evidence of the dissertation that assists in analysing data where it is not directly included in the main sections of the dissertation.
+This section comprises the supportive evidence of the dissertation that assists in analyzing data where it is not directly included in the main sections of the dissertation step by step .
 For example, Specific report, Questionnaire, Transcripts, Google form links come under this section